openconfig/kne/deploy/README.md

   * Import container images to the cluster image store (unless an image is available for pulling)
   * Install controllers for nodes which are managed externally

-* Once you hvae loaded any specific controllers or images your topology requires
+* Once you have loaded any specific controllers or images your topology requires

 ```bash
 kne_cli create <topology file>